tronbot/tronbot-graphql-actuator/README.md

     ./gradlew test
 ### Other tests

-Performance tests are run by [Gatling][] and written in Scala.
+Performance tests are run by Gatling and written in Scala.
 They're located in `src/test/gatling` and can be run with:

     ./gradlew gatlingRun

-For more information, refer to the [Running tests page][].
+For more information, refer to the Running tests page

 ## Using Docker to simplify development (optional)